maljke95/Learning_How_to_Price_Charging_in_Electric_Ride_Hailing_Markets/README.md

 # Learning How to Price Charging in Electric Ride-Hailing Markets

-**The 62nd IEEE Conference on Decision and Control**, Marina Bay Sands, Singapore, 13-15 December 2023.
+**The 62nd IEEE Conference on Decision and Control (CDC 2023)**, Marina Bay Sands, Singapore, 13-15 December 2023.

 **Abstract:** With the electrification of ride-hailing fleets, there will be a need to incentivize where and when the ride-hailing